Dear Members,

 under the Insolvency and Bankruptcy Code, 2016 (31 of 2016).

-One time Settlement with Banks/Financial Institutions
+One-time Settlement with Banks/Financial Institutions

-During the year under review, no one time settlement was done with any of the Banks or
+During the year under review, no one-time settlement was done with any of the Banks or

 Financial Institutions.

-Subsidiaries, joint ventures & associate
+Subsidiaries, Joint ventures & Associate

 The Company does not have any subsidiaries, joint ventures & associate companies.

-The Company is also not a subsidiary of any other company.
+Further, the Company is also not a subsidiary of any other company.

 Change in nature of business